Dog constantly pulling on leash

 Our article here speaks more on prongs and training collars

-One easy drill to practice is a “Stop and Go” essentially what you want to do is when you and your dog are out on a walk. the very moment that your dog starts to pull on the leash you want want to stop and bring your dog to the “Heel” position at your side.
+One easy drill to to stop your dog constantly pulling on leash is the “Stop and Go” essentially what you want to do is when you and your dog are out on a walk. the very moment that your dog starts to pull on the leash you want to stop and bring your dog to the “Heel” position at your side.

-The Heel position should be behind either your left or right leg. the moment our dog pulls bring him back around in the heel and stop until your dog is no longer pulling.
+The Heel position means your dog should be next to or behind either your left or right leg.
+The moment your dog begins to pull come to a complete stop and the guide your dig him back around in the heel position and stop until your dog is no longer pulling.

 This Simple drill will start to teach your dog that pulling will get him nowhere and not pulling is.